Busulis/Busulis/README.md

  A simple Telegram bot that provides price alerts and market summaries.
  ---
  ## 🧠 Currently Exploring
   - Zero-Knowledge Proofs (ZKPs) and privacy in blockchain
+  - Automated trading strategies with backtesting